viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 - A Grafana instance.

-  - You can use the free trial version for this tutorial.
-  - You can use either a local instance of Grafana, or Grafana Cloud.
+  - You can use either a local instance of Grafana Enterprise, or Grafana Cloud.
     This tutorial will use Grafana Cloud.
+  - You can use the free trial version of Grafana Cloud.

 ## The data management service